rodgau/channel-viz/README.md

 Read the [tutorial](http://xively.com/dev/tutorials/channel-viz/) on how to make and customise your own.

 ## Documentation
 To use this page, enter a Master API Key from your Xively account, and a list of the Feeds that you would like to display, into the forms above.
 You can view multiple Feeds by separating them with a comma, and select individual channels with an exclamation mark.
+View the page at http://rodgau.github.io/channel-viz

 ## Feed Examples
 Single Feed: 61916